unioslo/harborapi/docs/recipes/repos/get-repos-project.md

 asyncio.run(main())
 ```

-Fetching repos in multiple projects must either be done by calling the method multiple times, or omitting the `project_name` parameter and fetching all repositories in all projects, and then filtering the results afterwards.
+Fetching repos in multiple specific projects must either be done by calling the method multiple times, or omitting the `project_name` parameter and fetching all repositories in all projects, and then filtering the results afterwards.

 `harborapi.ext` provides a helper function for fetching from multiple specific projects, and the recipe for that is available [here](../ext/conc-repo.md)